Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 With a wealth of statistical analysis functions, support for constructing complex analyses, and broad extensibility, Excel 2010 is the tool of choice for analyzing business data.
 As models grow larger and workbooks become more complex, the value of the information generated increases.
 However, more complex workbooks also require more time to calculate.
 For complex analyses, it is common for users to spend hours, days, or even weeks completing such complex workbooks.

 One solution is to use Windows HPC Server 2008 to scale out Excel calculations across multiple nodes in a Windows high-performance computing (HPC) cluster in parallel.
-There are three methods for running Excel 2010 calculations in a Windows HPC Server 2008 based cluster: running Excel workbooks in a cluster, running Excel user-defined functions (UDFs) in a cluster, and using Excel as a cluster service-oriented architecture (SOA) client.
+There are three methods for running Excel 2010 calculations in a Windows HPC Server 2008-based cluster: running Excel workbooks in a cluster, running Excel user-defined functions (UDFs) in a cluster, and using Excel as a cluster service-oriented architecture (SOA) client.
 For more information about HPC Services for Excel 2010, see  [Accelerating Excel 2010 with Windows HPC Server 2008](http://www.microsoft.com/downloads/details.aspx?displaylang=en&amp;FamilyID=a48ac6fe-7ea0-4314-97c7-d6875bc895c5)

 ## Excel 2007 performance improvements
 <a name="office2007excelperf_ExcelPerformanceImprovements"> </a>